opentok/opentok-react-native/README.md

 4. Sync Gradle

-5. Make sure the following in your app's gradle `compileSdkVersion`, `buildToolsVersion`, `minSdkVersion`, and `targetSdkVersion` are greater than or equal to versions specified in the OpenTok React Native library.
+5. Make sure the following in your app's gradle `compileSdkVersion`, `buildToolsVersion`, `minSdkVersion`, and `targetSdkVersion` are greater than or equal to versions specified in the Vonage Video React Native library.

 6. As for the older Android devices, ensure you add camera and audio permissions to your `AndroidManifest.xml` file: